waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Future Plans & Untested Hypotheses

 - **Hypothesis:** Can Onix learn Flash (HM05)?
-- **Current Objective Plan:** My previous attempts to exit Sprout Tower via the west side have failed.
-The new plan is to thoroughly explore the eastern side of the lower floors, starting from the ladder at (10, 14) on the 3F, to find the correct exit path.
+- **Current Objective Plan:** My previous attempts to exit Sprout Tower via the eastern side have failed.
+The new plan is to thoroughly explore the western side of the third floor to find the correct exit path.
+I will start by exploring the northern section.